AP Top 25 Takeaways: Heisman race begins as Fields enters

 If the Big 12 wants to get a team in the playoff, Oklahoma State is pretty much the only hope.

-AROUND THE COUNTRY: Two coaches who really needed victories had good weekends: Tom Herman’s Texas team buried Baylor to snap a two-game losing streak.
+AROUND THE COUNTRY: No. 18 Michigan might finally have a quarterback to get truly excited about in Joe Milton.
+Same goes for No. 14 Wisconsin in Graham Mertz. … Two coaches who really needed victories had good weekends: Tom Herman’s Texas team buried Baylor to snap a two-game losing streak.
 Maybe more importantly, the Longhorns players stayed on the field for the playing of the “Eyes of Texas” after a week of drama in Austin about song.
 In the SEC, Auburn got a late score to beat Ole Miss and take some heat off Gus Malzahn.
 For the second time in three weeks, the Tigers got the benefit of a fortuitous replay decision on a play that could have decided the game.
 Regardless, Auburn is 3-2 … Rutgers snapped a 21-game Big Ten losing streak by winning at Michigan State in coach Greg Schiano’s first game in his second stint at the school.
 Not to take anything away from the Scarlet Knights but no Big Ten team was positioned to fail this season more than Michigan State.
 The Spartans had a late coaching change to Mel Tucker after Mark Dantonio stepped down in February.
 Then the pandemic hit and wiped out the spring and summer.
 Even in a typical year this would have been a rebuilding season in East Lansing.
-Now, the Spartans will be fortunate to win a game or two … No. 25 Coastal Carolina played it first game as a ranked team and stayed unbeaten by beating Georgia Southern without quarterback Grayson McCall.
+Now, the Spartans will be fortunate to win a game or two … No. 25 Coastal Carolina played it first game as a ranked team and stayed unbeaten by beating Georgia Southern without quarterback Grayson McCall. … From the ACC’s random-results generator: Wake Forest 23, No. 19 Virginia Tech 16. … No. 3 Notre Dame found all the big plays in the passing game it needed to crush Pitt.
+The Irish get Georgia Tech next week before the big one against Clemson in South Bend, Indiana … … No. 20 Kansas State scored 55 points against Kansas with 17 first downs and fewer than 400 yards of offense thanks to two punt return touchdowns by Phillips Brooks. … Pat Fitzgerald earned his 100th victory as Northwestern coach in a rout against Maryland.
+CBS Sports noted that in 15 seasons with the Wildcats, Fitzgerald has 18.5% of the program’s all-time victories. … The Mountain West kicked off with Boise State as a big favorite and the Broncos looked the part against Utah State. … From the 2020 is Weird file: On the day the Big Ten season started, Army accepted a bid to the Independence Bowl.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at https://westwoodonepodcasts.com/pods/ap-top-25-college-football-podcast/